The Honest Answer

 Where Face Reading Falls Short

-Intellectual honesty requires acknowledging the significant limitations of face reading.
+Being straight with you requires acknowledging the real limitations of face reading.
 Several well-documented cognitive biases can inflate the perceived accuracy of any personality reading system:

 Confirmation bias.
 Once someone reads a description that resonates, they tend to notice evidence that supports it and overlook evidence that contradicts it.
 This can make any face reading feel more accurate than it objectively is.